 The Kawasaki Heavy Industries & Nippon Sharyo C751B are third-generation rolling stock procured for the North South Line (NSL) and East West Line (EWL), with 21 six-car trains entering service from April 2000.
 Decommissioning of these trains began in 2021.

-Trains are scrapped locally at Toyotron Pte Ltd.
+Trains are scrapped locally at Toyotron Pte Ltd, and at least one train car has been preserved.

 NRFF & Retirement